Santas ISS Passes – Watch Santa (The International Space Station) on his Practice Runs This Christmas.

 The table below gives approximate pass times and basic information.
 This will help you spot Santa as he passes over.

 Give yourself plenty of time, get your cameras ready and enjoy Santa as he passes over.
-Keep your eyes peeled for meteors, satellites and other objects too, they will be visible most nights!
+Keep your eyes peeled for meteors, satellites and other objects too, they may be visible also!

 Have a very Merry Christmas.